input-output-hk/peras-design/docs/reports/tech-report-1.md

 where $s$ is the node's stake, $t$ is the total stake in the system, and $c$ is the mean committee size.

 The following figure compares similar Praos and Peras chains, highlighting how the latter's voting boost affects the choice of preferred chain.
-The simulation involved 100 nodes and a mean committee size of 10 nodes; the active slot coefficient was set to 0.25 in order to provoke more frequent forking that would normally be observed.
+The simulation involved 100 nodes and a mean committee size of 10 nodes; the active slot coefficient was set to 0.25 in order to provoke more frequent forking than would normally be observed.
 The voting boost is a modest 10% per vote.

 ![Comparison between Praos and Peras chains](../diagrams/sim-expts/peras-praos-comparison.png)